algorithmiaio/wheelmaker/README.md

 Now we're ready to finally create a wheel with the [wheel_maker][whl_mkr] script.
 Make sure to rename the placeholder values at the top of the script, ensuring that your package name is identical to the folder with your build products.

-Now we're ready to finally build our wheel, wheel construction is a simple zippping process - but pip requires that file to be of a very particular format.
+Wheel construction is a simple zippping process - but pip requires that file to be of a very particular format.

-simply move to the main directory and type this: `/opt/anaconda2/bin/python wheel_maker.py bdist_wheel`.
+To start the process, type this: `/opt/anaconda2/bin/python wheel_maker.py bdist_wheel`.

 `The version of anaconda python you use is important.
 While building if you need any interfacing with python at all, be sure to use the implementation in the relevent anaconda bin directory.`